SoccerNet/sn-depth/README.md

 │ ├── ...
 ```

-As a first step, follow this [link](https://pypi.org/project/SoccerNet/) to obtain the instructions to download SoccerNet pip package.
+As a first step, follow this [link](https://pypi.org/project/SoccerNet/) to obtain the instructions to download the SoccerNet pip package.

 A quick summary of those instructions is:
 ```